Exeter-Diabetes/CPRD-Cohort-scripts/README.md

 ## Script overview

 The below diagram shows the R scripts used to create the final cohorts (at-diagnosis, prevalent, and treatment response).
-These scripts can be found in this directory.

 ```mermaid
 graph TD;